lleaff/JStests/eloquent/Notes.md

 	"5" === 5	=> false
 	"5" !== 5	=> true

-For safety use three character comparison operators by default
+For safety always use three character comparison operators by default

+Logic operators

     && and || work on all value types
 	&& returns the first value to evaluate to false, otherwise returns the first value